Unidata/netcdf-c/docs/nczarr.md

 * "groups" -- the name of sub-groups defined in this group.
 These lists allow walking the NCZarr dataset without having to use the potentially costly search operation.

-_\_nczarr_array\__ -- this key appears in every _.zarray_ object.
+_\_nczarr_array\__ -- this key appears in the *.zattr* object associated with a _.zarray_ object.
 It contains netcdf specific array information.
 Specifically it contains the following keys:
-* dimrefs -- the names of the shared dimensions referenced by the variable.
+* dimensions -- the names of the shared dimensions referenced by the variable.
 * storage -- indicates if the variable is chunked vs contiguous in the netcdf sense.

-_\_nczarr_attr\__ -- this key appears in every _.zattr_ object.
+_\_nczarr_attr\__ -- this attribute appears in every _.zattr_ object.
-This means that technically, it is attribute, but one for which access is normally surpressed .
 Specifically it contains the following keys:
 * types -- the types of all of the other attributes in the _.zattr_ object.

 ## Translation {#nczarr_translation}

-With some constraints, it is possible for an nczarr library to read the pure Zarr format and for a zarr library to read the nczarr format.
+With some constraints, it is possible for an nczarr library to read the pure Zarr format and for other zarr libraries to read the nczarr format.
-The latter case, zarr reading nczarr is possible if the zarr library is willing to ignore keys whose name it does not recognize; specifically anything beginning with _\_nczarr\__.

-The former case, nczarr reading zarr is also possible if the nczarr can simulate or infer the contents of the missing _\_nczarr\_xxx_ objects.
+The former case, nczarr reading zarr is possible if the nczarr code can simulate or infer the contents of the missing _\_nczarr\_xxx_ attributes.
 As a rule this can be done as follows.
 1. _\_nczarr_group\__ -- The list of contained variables and sub-groups can be computed using the search API to list the keys "contained" in the key for a group.
 The search looks for occurrences of _.zgroup_, _.zattr_, _.zarray_ to infer the keys for the contained groups, attribute sets, and arrays (variables).